 Challenge Your Property Tax Assessment

 Property taxes affect monthly mortgage payments.
-You can challenge your property’s value assessment to reduce your tax bill, and lower your mortgage.
+You can challenge your property’s value assessment to reduce your tax bill.
+The tax savings can go right into your mortgage’s balance and reduce future payments.

 Rent out Your Extra Space

 If you have an extra space like a bedroom, basement, or attic, consider renting it out to reduce the cost of your monthly mortgage.
-Even if it’s just $200 per month, it will help you lower your payments, especially if you’re in financial hardship.
+Even if it’s just $200 per month, it will help you lower your payments.
+Those savings can add up in the long run.

 Refinance Your Mortgage for Permanent Relief

 Another option to consider is refinancing your mortgage, especially if the interest rate you’re currently paying is high.
-Refinancing from a high-interest rate to a lower one could potentially lower your mortgage payments.
+Refinancing from a high interest rate to a lower one could potentially lower your mortgage payments.
+You can choose the length of the mortgage, which has a big impact on monthly payments.

 Who Qualifies for a Mortgage Refinance?